 The College takes its name from the former Bishop O’Connor, Bishop of Armidale from 1904 – 1930.
 His contribution to Catholic education in the Diocese during this time was outstanding.
 O’Connor has as its motto the quote from St Paul’s letter to the Galatians, The Fruit of the Spirit is Love.

-Our leadership team is organised around the three pillars of learning – faith, academic and wellbeing.
+Our leadership team is organised around the three pillars of learning – Faith, Innovation and Wellbeing.
 The leadership team has a wealth of experience in a range of educational areas.

 Our College leadership team consists of: